-Definition 1 (Hyperbolic Social Recommendation).
-Given the user-item interaction matrix R and social relationship graph G, we aim to learn a function: $f(R,G) \to \hat{R}$ to predict the missing value in R, where the function f(R,G) should measure the similarity of users and items in hyperbolic space.
+DEFINITION 1.
+(Hyperbolic Social Recommendation).
+Given the user-item interaction matrix R and social relationship graph G, we aim to learn a function: $f(R,G) \rightarrow \hat{R}$ to predict the missing value in R, where the function f(R,G) should measure the similarity of users and items in hyperbolic space.